OUR LEARNING & STRATEGY

 The Accountability Lab works within complex systems with rapidly changing and evolving accountability dynamics.
 The Lab’s learning efforts help the organization adapt and improve by filling critical knowledge gaps that might impede informed design and implementation decisions.

 The focus is both on processes for learning and on building a culture that supports active learning on a continual basis.
 The idea is that learning is not an end in itself but a means to improve everything we do.
 More on the Lab’s approach to learning can be found in our 2020 – 2023 Strategy (English Version).
+This year, we released a 2021 Strategy update to reflect some of the changes and adaptations in our programming.

 See the links below for our Strategy in Spanish and French: